The Project Partners

 Since then, BESH has acted as a vehicle for rural regional development in the Hohenlohe region.
 The extinction of the regional pig breed was prevented by this association and a growing number of member farms.
 Today, Schwäbisch-Hällische Landschweine are bred and fattened under high quality standards.
 BESH now comprises 1,500 member farms from the region that keep cattle or sheep in addition to pigs.

 BESH’s commitment to old livestock breeds contributes to the preservation of the genetic diversity of farm animals, in line with the motto “conservation through use”.
 Specialist butchers, well-known company caterers and restaurants as well as delicatessens are supplied via specially established marketing structures along the entire value chain “from the field to the plate”.
 Very important and strongly growing is the ecological range.
 More than 450 of the member companies are already certified according to organic guidelines.
 As a processor, BESH cooperates closely with the Demeter, Ecoland and Bioland cultivation associations.

-We are convinced that we can only be successful as a company in the long term if we use our size to create added value for society and for the environment.
-We focus primarily on the areas of: Nutrition, Respectful Treatment of Nature, and Social Responsibility.
+Nestlé believes that its success as a company in the long term depends on using its size to create value for society and for the environment.
+To achieve this, the company focuses primarily on the areas of: Nutrition, respectful treatment of nature and social responsibility.